“We don’t see things the way they are. We see things the way we are.” – The Holly Talmud

 How Much Is “So Much”?

-Keep in mind that these numbers will vary depending on years of experience, area of service, certification, number of clients, number of plumbers in that area, etc. Which also means there is no guaranteed salary the plumber will get at the end of the month.
+Keep in mind that these numbers will vary depending on years of experience, area of service, certification, number of clients, number of plumbers in that area, etc. This also means there is no guaranteed salary the plumber will get at the end of the month.

-By the time you’ve read this article, the job of the plumber didn’t change much, neither his salary.
+By the time you’ve read this article, the job of the plumber didn’t change much, neither did his salary.
 But there is something that has changed and that is your perception of a plumber’s job and the cost of his service.